OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadHydroBase/ReadHydroBase.md

     The observations available in diversion records can be further processed to provide additional data values, as described below.
     Diversion records consist of date, value, and flag (observation code), which can be viewed in TSTool.

 2. If `FillDivRecordsCarryForward=True` (the default),
     daily total diversion (`DivTotal`), daily total reservoir release (`RelTotal`), and daily water class (`DivClass` and `RelClass`) time series have their values carried forward to fill additional zero data values within irrigation years (November to October).
+    If there are no values at the start of an irrigation year, a value of zero is assumed for carry forward filling.
+    If an entire irrigation year is missing, it is NOT assumed to use zero values.
     The Division of Water Resources does implement some data filling by carrying forward non-zero daily values, indicated with corresponding data flags.
     In practice, it is common to interpret diversion records by filling in additional zeros and TSTool automates this approach.